annotation/text-fabric/tf/docs/writing/hebrew.md

     The Abegg transcription is used in the Dead Sea scrolls.
     It has no entries for
     accents, but it has a repertoire of text-critical marks.
-    We have back translated the latter to etcbc-compatible variants and entered them in the
+    We have back translated the latter to `ETCBC`-compatible variants and entered them in the
-    etcbc column, although they are not strictly etcbc marks.
+    `ETCBC` column, although they are not strictly `ETCBC` marks.

 !!! abstract "Phonetics"
     The phonetic representation is meant as a